 Stevens was aboard Gainsborough Farm's Storming Home when the horse veered out sharply after spooking at something a few yards before the finish line, tossing the rider to the turf where he was then run over by a rival horse.

 Storming Home crossed the wire in front, but was disqualified to fourth after the stewards ruled the horse had impeded two of the top three horses who finished behind him.

-It was also costly.
+"The DQ is unfortunate, but the most important thing is that Gary is going to be all right," O'Bryan said.It was also costly.
 Steven's would have earned $60,000 for his 10 percent riding share of the $600,000 winning purse.
 Fourth money was worth $5,000 to Stevens.